BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    layout = "float-right-desktop -background -shadow"
 %}

-Labels or tags (such as `business` or `no-kyc`) are brief identifiers often associated with information such as payments, transactions and addresses.
-They're used to organise, categorise or quickly spot items from a large set.
+Labels (such as `business` or `no-kyc`) are brief identifiers often associated with information such as payments, transactions and addresses.
+They're used to organise, categorise or quickly spot information from a large set.

 Silent payments allow users to add labels to their static addresses on a case-by-case basis before sharing or posting them.
 When a payment is received, these labels can be detected by the receiver (but no one else) and used to identify the static address that was used to make the payment.